4 Card Majors v 5 Card Majors?

 23.75% 20.6% of these, that's 4.89% will be in the 12-14 range

 many ACOL players mostly opens1NT, but Beta will not open 1NT if

-or with a distribution of 4-3¦2 in the majors - eliminating at least
+or even with a distribution of 4-3 in the majors - eliminating at least

-(as some hands with xxx in the other minor are not opened 1NT in Beta
+(as hands with xxx in a minor are not opened 1NT in Beta

 This gives Beta's frequency for a 1NT at least 1.6% less than in ACOL.

-Even more when singletons and some 5 card Majors creep in!
+Even more when singletons and some 5 card Majors creeping into

 Now let's examine the 'fit' probability of 5 versus 4 card openings

 Let's take 5 card major openings first :